jargon-io/jargon/README.md

 * better UI for ask question -> fetch web results
 * max-w for images in cards and on show pages
 * make it easier to configure different LLM providers with env vars
+* publish docker image on GH and add compose recipe to readme